Ginza: Economy

 Many leading fashion houses' flagship stores are located here, with the area having the highest concentration of Western shops in Tokyo.
 It is one of two locations in Tokyo considered by Chevalier and Mazzalovo to be the best locations for a luxury goods store.
 Prominent high-end retailers include the American company Carolina Herrera New York, French companies Chanel, Dior, Louis Vuitton and Saint Laurent, Italian company Gucci and Austrian brands Swarovski and Riedel.

 Ginza is also home to many kimono stores, including Ginza Motoji, Echigo-ya, and Erizen.
 Many people choose to wear their kimono to visit Ginza and window shop.

 Flagship electronic retail stores like the Sony showroom (which closed in 2017 and new building would open in 2022) and the first Apple Store outside the United States can be found here (Ginza 2 chome).
 The electronics company Ricoh is headquartered in the Ricoh Building in Ginza.
 The neighborhood is a major shopping district.
 It is home to Wako department store, which is located in a building dating from 1894.
 The building has a clock tower.
-There are many department stores in the area, including Hankyu, Seibu, and Matsuya, in which there are many shops: grocery stores, restaurants, women and men clothes, sportswear, and jewellers etc. There are also art galleries.
+There are many department stores in the area, including Hankyu, Seibu, and Matsuya, in which there are many shops: grocery stores, restaurants, women and men clothes, sportswear, and jewellers, etc. There are also art galleries.

 Kabuki-za is the theater for kabuki, and is located between Ginza and Tsukiji.
-The building was first opened in 1889 and has been reconstructed several times due to war damage and fire.
+The building was first opened in 1889 and has been reconstructed several times due to wartime damage and fire.
 The present building was built in 2013.

 Sukiyabashi Jiro (すきやばし次郎, Sukiyabashi Jirō) is a sushi restaurant in Ginza which is owned and operated by sushi master Jiro Ono.
 It was the first sushi restaurant in the world to receive three stars from the Michelin Guide, although it was removed from the Michelin Guide in November 2019 because it does not accept reservations from the general public.

 Mitsukoshi department store at Ginza.
-There are two symbols of lion heads at the entrance, and is a popular meeting place.
+There are two symbols of lion heads at the entrance, which is a popular meeting place.

-The Sony Building and intersection at dusk.
-The Sony building was demolished in 2017, and the new Sony building is scheduled for completion and opening in fall 2022.